 9 places to escape the winter blues this Christmas and next

 Christmas means different things to different people.
 For some, it's about embracing the short days and enjoying the Christmas lights.
 For others, it's about getting as far from the cold as possible while still finding ways to revel in the Christmas spirit.

-Here, we've handpicked a selection of destinations for every taste this Christmas that promises a variety of weather, from teeth-chatteringly chilly to roasty-toasty.
+Here, we've handpicked a selection of destinations for every taste this Christmas (and next) that promises a variety of weather, from teeth-chatteringly chilly to roasty-toasty.
 All you need to do is choose your favourite and remember to pack the presents.

 - Prague, Czech Republic